 Internal tracking spreadsheets detail sites with whom we have Advanced Reservation Capacity Agreements (ARCAs) which require financial commitment from the customer due to reinforcement are kept up to date as required.
-This information can be included separately in the pre forecast information sent to NGGT.
+This information can be included separately in the pre forecast information sent to NGT.

-Flexible Generation & Other Non-Typical
+Industrial & Other Non-Standard Demands

-As a group of GDNs, we have reacted to the changing demands asked of our customers including for new commercial services in relation to flexible generation and unregulated supplies.
+As a group of GDNs, we have reacted to the changing demands asked of our customers including for new commercial services in relation to flexible generation, unregulated supplies and other sites with non-typical demand profiles.
 We have adapted/added to processes to meet these needs.
 We work with the other GDNs to ensure consistent approaches across the industry and carry out stakeholder engagement with our customers where required.